-- 6.1 The Formula One World Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. - 6.2 The title of Formula One World Champion Constructor's title will be awarded to the Competitor which has scored the highest number of points, taking into consideration the results from both cars obtained during the Events which have actually taken place.
-Results from both cars (see Article 6.4 and Article 6.5)-being taken into account. - 6.3 A constructor is the person (including any corporate or unincorporated body) which designs the Listed Team Components (LTCs) as defined in Article 1722.3 of the 2021 Technical Regulations.
+- 6.1 The Formula One World Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have actually taken place. (see Article 6.4 and Article 6.5) - 6.2 The Formula One World Champion Constructor's title will be awarded to the Competitor which has scored the highest number of points, taking into consideration the results from both cars obtained during the Events which have actually taken place. (see Article 6.4 and Article 6.5) - 6.3 A constructor is the person (including any corporate or unincorporated body) which designs the Listed Team Components (LTCs) as defined in Article 17 of the Technical Regulations.
 The make of an engine or chassis is the name attributed to it by its constructor.

-The obligation to design and use LTCs set out in Article $17\frac{22.3}{22.3}$ of the $\frac{2021}{2021}$ Technical Regulations shall not prevent a constructor from outsourcing the design and/or manufacture of any LTC to a third party in accordance with the provisions of Article $17\frac{22.3}{22.3}$ of the $\frac{2021}{2021}$ Technical Regulations.
+The obligation to design and use LTCs set out in Article 17 of the Technical Regulations shall not prevent a constructor from outsourcing the design and/or manufacture of any LTC to a third party in accordance with the provisions of Article 17 of the Technical Regulations.